-In addition to the live and recorded lectures, I will post two printable versions of each lecture.
-Version one is the pdf of the lecture slides.
-Version two will be available after the lecture and it contains all the hand-written notes that were made during lecture.
-I will also post solutions to the homeworks as discussed in recitation.
+In addition to the live and recorded lectures, I will post two printable versions of each lecture and recitation.
+Version one is the pdf of the lecture slides or the homework problems.
+Version two will be available after the class and it contains all the hand-written notes that were made during lecture.